1992 Ukraine v Hungary football match: Perspective

 The Ukraine national team at that time seemed simply as an alternative, a type of B-team to the post-Soviet football project of CIS national football team.
 In 1992 it was even planned to conduct the CIS club championship which ultimately did not realize.
 Concurrently with the game in Uzhhorod between Ukraine and Hungary the CIS team played its own friendly against the England national football team.
 The main Ukrainian international candidates chose to travel to Moscow among them were Akhrik Tsveiba, Oleksiy Mykhaylychenko, Volodymyr Lyutyi, Andrei Kanchelskis, Sergei Yuran, and Viktor Onopko.
 Mykhailichenko was given the captain's handband which he kept until the disbandment of the CIS team.
 For the post-Soviet team that was the first friendly after their intensive winter tour from January 25 to February 19 when the team has played five games.

-Even with the above-mentioned players being involved in the preparation to the Euro-92 Prokopenko still had some resources to choose from, such as Oleh Protasov, Oleh Kuznetsov, and other.
+Even with the above-mentioned players being involved in the preparation to the Euro-1992 Prokopenko still had some resources to choose from, such as Oleh Protasov, Oleh Kuznetsov, and other.
 However, because the financing of the Ukrainian Federation ceased from Moscow, being left with only what was available within the country.
 Ukraine also did not have its own embassies which only added extra hardship to rally players numerous of whom played abroad in Germany, Israel, and elsewhere.
 Prokopenko managed to obtain the "allegiance" from two of the former Soviet internationals and one CIS "drop-out": Oleh Luzhnyi, Ivan Hetsko, and Yuriy Nikiforov.
 Another promising player was Serhiy Scherbakov that together with Onopko, Nikiforov, and Serhiy Bezhenar played for the Soviet Olympic team (U-21).
 Prokopenko also managed to invite some Russian-born players such as Yudin and Salenko who at that time played in Ukraine.
 Important also that both Hetsko and Shelepnytsky had been recently rallied by Byshovets for the Italian tour in the winter of 1991 when the Soviet team played series of friendlies with selected clubs.

 The Prokopenko's team however fell apart by the end of 1992 and only few players continued their international career under the blue-yellow flag.
-Interesting is another fact that good portion of this team later joined the Romantsev's FC Spartak Moscow that was among the top European clubs in early 90s.
+Interesting is another fact that good portion of this team later joined Romantsev's FC Spartak Moscow that was among the top European clubs in early 90s.

+Due to lack of funding for the game team was dressed in football kit of Inter Milan from Umbro, while Ihor Kutepov played in football kit of Dynamo Kyiv.
+Among sponsors of the game there was a company "Dinamo - Atlantik" owned by Hryhoriy Surkis.